serverless/serverless/docs/providers/azure/guide/workflow.md

 ##### Deploy

-Use this when you have made changes to your Function App
+Use this when you have made changes to your Service

 ```
 sls deploy